bytebase/bytebase.com-old/content/docs/en/cli/integrate-with-gitlab.md

     expire_in: 30 days
 ```

+## Add DSN Variable

-bb uses [DSNs](https://www.bytebase.com/docs/cli/overview#data-source-name-dsn) to access databases.
+bb uses DSNs to access databases.
+Here are a few examples:

+- mysql://root@localhost:3306/
+- postgresql://user:pass@localhost:5432/dbname?ssl-ca=a&ssl-cert=b&ssl-key=c

 You also need to setup DSN secret to make this workflow available:
 Go to **Setting > CI/CD > Variables**, add your DSN as `BYTEBASE_DSN`.

 ![add dsn secret](/static/docs-assets/add-gitlab-secret-1.png)